 SCREEN: The STEM mode is being selected, and the STEM detector is being inserted.
 The lowest high magnification (SA) mode is being selected, and the scan is being performed.

-Press Eucentric Focus, increase the magnification and refine the focus while scanning using the focus loupe provided by the microscope [1].

-SCREEN: Eucentric Focus is being pressed, magnification is being increased, and the focus is being refined.

 Tune the condenser astigmatism by the Ronchigram method.
 With the beam over a thin sample area, focus on the point where the transmitted beam blows up in between shadow images of the sample on either side [1].
 Then, adjust the condenser tuning to make the central disk round.
 This requires some practice, especially for cryogenic samples [2].

-The condenser astigmatism is being tuned.
+SCREEN: The condenser astigmatism is being tuned using the Ronchigram.

-The condenser is being adjusted.
+Go back to the 50 µm Aperture and update the FEG register

+SCREEN: insert the 50 µm Aperture and update the FEG register

 Go to LM STEM mode and continue scanning to find an interesting area.
 If necessary, readjust the detector brightness and contrast settings roughly at this point [1].

-SCREEN: LM STEM modeand another area are being selected.
-The detector brightness and contrast settings are being adjusted.
+SCREEN: LM STEM mode and another area are being selected.

+Press Eucentric Focus, increase the magnification and refine the focus while scanning using the focus loupe provided by the microscope [1], and check the astigmatism on gold beads.

+SCREEN: Eucentric Focus is being pressed, magnification is being increased, the focus is being refined, and the astigmatism is being checked to get round gold beads.

+Everything is performed until now in nanoprobe mode.
+Notice that if you insert a smaller condenser aperture, the semi-convergence angle decreases, which is helpful for thick samples.
+An alternative approach with TFS instruments is to switch to microprobe mode.
+Note the reduced semi-convergence angle.
+Adjust camera length in order to have the collection angle 3 times larger than the convergence angle, i.e. the BF detector area markings on the screen are around three times larger than the beam.

+SCREEN: Point out the condenser aperture and the semi-convergence angle, change the condenser aperture, and point out the changed semi-convergence angle.
+Change the microscope to microprobe mode, point out the changed semi-convergence angle.

+SCREEN: Change the camera length and show the changed ratio of acceptance angle to beam size on the screen.

 Recording an Image